Skip to main content

 • The manufacturer has gone through one of the ordinary regulatory processes for introducing a novel substance into foods or dietary supplements (GRAS determination or New Dietary Ingredient Notification)

-Beginning July 1, 2022, all products containing artificially derived cannabinoids must be labeled in accordance with OAR 845-025-7145.
-The product identity on the label must include the words “artificially derived cannabinoid."
-If the product type requires that the label include a list of ingredients, the ingredient listing must identify any artificially derived cannabinoid by its full name and use the words “artificially derived" in the description of that specific ingredient.
-Products containing artificially derived cannabinoids cannot use a “generic label."
-In order to continue to be sold on and after July 1, 2022, any product containing an artificially derived cannabinoid must use a label that complies with these requirements and has been pre-approved by OLCC.
+All products containing artificially derived cannabinoids must be labeled in accordance with OAR 845-025-7145.
+The product identity on the label must include the words “artificially derived cannabinoid.”
+If the product type requires that the label include a list of ingredients, the ingredient listing must identify any artificially derived cannabinoid by its full name and use the words “artificially derived” in the description of that specific ingredient.
+Products containing artificially derived cannabinoids cannot use a “generic label.”

 The requirements described above apply to cannabinoid hemp items.
 They do not apply to products made from hemp seed or hemp fiber unless those products contain added cannabinoids.
 Examples of products made from hemp seed or hemp fiber include hemp clothing, hemp paper, hemp hearts, hemp seed oil, and soaps made from hemp seed oil.
-These products do not qualify as a “hemp item" as defined in OLCC and ODA rules.
-A retailer can carry and sell these products just like any non-cannabis product; they do not need to be tracked in Metrc.
+These products do not qualify as a “hemp item” as defined in OLCC and ODA rules.
+A retailer can carry and sell grain or fiber products that do not contain added cannabinoids just like any non-cannabis product; they do not need to be tracked in CTS.

-• OLCC marijuana processor license: An OLCC-licensed marijuana processor with a hemp endorsement may receive hemp or hemp items via a licensed transfer in Metrc and process that material into a consumer-ready hemp item.
+An OLCC-licensed marijuana processor with a hemp endorsement may receive hemp or hemp items via a licensed transfer in CTS and process that material into a consumer-ready hemp item.
 Processors can receive hemp biomass from a hemp grower certificate holder, and hemp items (hemp concentrates, extracts, flower, and products) as well as biomass from a hemp handler certificate holder.
-The biomass or hemp item needs to be tested by the certificate holder after being entered into Metrc before it can be transferred to the processor's licensed premises.
-If the processor will be receiving biomass, they will likely need to obtain an ODA hemp handler license as well.
-Information about the ODA hemp handler license can be found on the ODA hemp website: https://oda.direct/hemp
+The biomass or hemp item needs to be tested by the certificate holder after being entered into CTS before it can be transferred to the processor's licensed premises.
+If the processor will be receiving biomass or processing hemp items, they will likely need to obtain an ODA hemp handler license as well.
+Information about the ODA hemp handler license can be found on the ODA hemp website: https://oda.direct/hemp/